Raynos/evented-repository/README.md

   value.
 The new value extended with the properties of the `delta` object is then passed through the optional `encoder` function and persisted back into the database.

+You can pass an optional `keypath` to `update` to allow you to shallowly extend a nested property instead of shallowly extending the entire object

 `update()` will fail with a `"not.found"` error if there is no record for the `id`